 Orientation, like Induction, is again short-term.
 And it usually is completed within the employee’s first week of joining.

 Induction and Orientation are subsets of Onboarding.
-Onboarding is a much longer process that starts with the offer letter being issued and completes only when the employee is integrated into the organization (don’t worry, we explain that next).
+The onboarding process is a much longer process that starts with the offer letter being issued and completes only when the employee is integrated into the organization (don’t worry, we explain that next).
 This can take anywhere from a couple of months to a couple of quarters.

 - Administrative: Policies, documentation, legal, compliance, etc